Home and office laser engraving became much easier nowadays thanks to affordable laser machines.

 As a rule of thumb, unless the desired look of your design is kind of zebra pattern, you will be better off using plywood that has a uniform surface.

 In addition, you should always apply higher laser power when engraving hardwood.
-Only then will you smooth results.
+Only then you will have smooth results.

 To determine the optimal laser engraving settings, test your machine with a grayscale matrix (see above).